Fred St-Gelais: Notable accomplishments, nominations and awards

 He performed with Sheryl Crow, Sarah McLachlan and Jarah Jane, in addition to serving as Jarah Jane's musical director during the Detroit leg of the 1999 Lilith Fair.

 He has twice been featured in Recording magazine.

-The band, Hépatite B, in which St-Gelais is the lead singer and guitarist, had their self-titled album nominated for 2002 best rock album of the year at ADISQ.
+The band, Hépatite B, in which St-Gelais is the lead singer and guitarist, had their self-titled album nominated for the 2002 best rock album of the year at ADISQ.
 Three of the album's songs became top 20 hits: "Ton Amour est trop lourd", "Mélanie est partie" and "Je sais, je sais".

 St-Gelais, Lindsay Robins and Christopher Ward's song "Time Bomb," was named a finalist in the 2005 International Songwriting Competition (ISC).
 The ISC received nearly 15,000 entries for the competition, and fewer than 2% of the entries were selected as finalists.
 Their song was submitted in the "Rock" category.

 Along with Marie-Mai, St-Gelais was showcased at the Canadian Songwriters Hall of Fame 3rd Annual Gala, which was held February 5, 2006.

 At the ADISQ 30th Annual Gala in 2008, Marie-Mai won a best rock album of the year Felix Award for her album Dangereuse Attraction (Dangerous Attraction in English), which launched in August 2007.
 St-Gelais cowrote and produced the album, which also became certified gold in August 2008, one year after it debuted.

 St-Gelais and Marie-Mai were featured on the cover and in a feature article in the spring 2009 issue of SOCAN's Paroles et Musique magazine.
 In addition to their music ties, the pair was engaged in 2006 and married in Hawaii in September 2011.

 He was nominated for a Juno in 2010 for "Record Producer Of The Year."

+In September 2023, he married professional dancer Kim Gingras.